SAINT DENIS SCHOOL HAS BEEN OFFERING EDUCATION

 Saint Denis School welcomes children of many nationalities and cultures in a happy and friendly environment.
 There is an international atmosphere at school, thanks to the daily presence of many native speaking English and French teachers, alongside Italian teachers who graduated in languages and have taught abroad.

-In the primary school all the pupils spend as much time studying the Italian language as the English language.
-In addition they learn French and have a total of 15 hours a week of foreign language lessons.
+In Primary School all the pupils spend as much time studying the Italian language as the English language.
+In addition, they learn French and have a total of 15 hours a week of foreign language lessons.

 The school is open from Monday to Friday from 7.30 to 18.30 (a total of 55 hours a week).